roahmlab/splanning/index.markdown

 # [Abstract](#abstract)

-Neural Radiation Fields and Gaussian Splatting have recently transformed the field of computer vision.
+Neural Radiance Fields and Gaussian Splatting have recently transformed the field of computer vision.
 By estimating a scene's radiance field, these techniques enable photo-realistic representation of complex scenes.
 Despite this success, they have seen only limited use in real-world robotics tasks such as motion planning.
 Two key factors have contributed to this limited success.